 - In the Firefly episode "War Stories", the crew of Serenity load up their 4x4 with incendiaries and drive it into the guard post on Niska's space station.

 - In the pilot episode of The Lone Gunmen, there is a governement conspiracy to crash a passenger plane into the middle of New York.

-- Warhammer 40K: Orks (of course) take this trope and turn it Up to Eleven.
-While some might be content with filling mere trukks and planes with explosives (and given how orks drive, that's pretty much what they do), orks hollow out giant asteroids, fit them with equally oversized engines, life-support systems and warp drives, and hurl them into space on collision course with a planet.
-Which leaves the rok with one of two options: crash land on target, unleashing thousands of fight-happy orks, fully equipped with weapons, vehicles, ammo and fuel; or airburst, causing a catastrophic explosion as the aforementioned ammo, fuel, and giant engines go boom.
-Both options are considered equally entertaining by the orks.
+- Warhammer 40,000: Orks (of course) take this trope and turn it Up to Eleven.
+While some might be content with filling mere trukks and planes with explosives (and given how Orks drive, that's pretty much what they do), Orks hollow out giant asteroids, fit them with equally oversized engines, life-support systems and warp drives, and hurl them into space on collision course with a planet.
+This leaves the Rok with one of two options: crash land on target, unleashing thousands of fight-happy Orks, fully equipped with weapons, vehicles, ammo and fuel; or airburst, causing a catastrophic explosion as the aforementioned ammo, fuel, and giant engines go boom.
+Both options are considered equally entertaining by the Orks.

 - A recommended strategy for some Grand Theft Auto missions.